drug-design/course/docs/chapters/peptidomimetics.md

 ### Key Peptides in Drug Discovery

-Peptide molecules are an essential part of the biological processes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/key-peptides-drug-discovery-d6032964'><i class='fa fa-play' aria-hidden='true'></i></button>Peptide molecules are an essential part of the biological processes.
 They act as substrates in many enzymatic reactions and can regulate the activation and inhibition of many biological pathways.
 As such, peptides are attractive targets as therapeutic drugs and drug-leads (see examples below).
 Furthermore, if one starts with a peptidic substance, it is relatively easy to find new peptidic analogs that are also biologically active.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.